Tend Towards The Negative

 Comment after comment was bashing Apple, their “entitled audacity” in creating such a “gimmicky product”.
 Even the author himself for being a “fan boy” of this new product offering and more so, Apple itself.
 Some comments were clearly posted by the obtuse but most comments were just plain mean.
 The level of bitterness and smart-assness (I made that up) that people felt okay in posting surprised and shocked me.

 I had to say something.
-So I did.
+So I did, I was just tired of what I felt was online bullying.

 Haters are going to hate, we all know that.
 Also, I know it’s unwise to pick a fight with the bullies that are as prevalent in the online world as they are on the school playground but I didn’t care.
 I fully expected some backlash and yes, I did get some, but not what I expected.
 I found far more people offering comments in support of my stand.
 The “way to go” “the “thanks for saying what I was thinking” comments I got in emails and in my message box on LinkedIn did have me feeling a bit like Jerry MaGuire when he wrote his manifesto “The Things We Think and Do Not Say.”